custom-dev-tools/wampserver-php-cli-version-changer/README.md

 ### How do I remove the error at the bottom of the WampServer right-click menu?

-As of WampServer v3.1.2 the below error message may be displayed.
+When using WampServer v3.1.2 - v3.1.7 inclusive, the below error message may be displayed.

 ```
 Error C:/wamp or PHP in PATH